 Centrifugal and Positive displacement pumps are the two main categories of pumps used widely.
 The main purpose of both groups of pumps is to pump fluid from one point to another.
 But they have some distinct differences.
 The working principle of both these pump groups is different.
 A Centrifugal Pump transfers the kinetic energy of the motor to the liquid through the rotating impeller.
 This increases the velocity and pressure at the discharge.
-The discharge velocity remains constant when motor rpm is constant.
-On the other hand, Positive displacement pumps trap a fixed volume of fluid in its cavity and force it to discharge into the pump outlet.
+The discharge velocity remains constant when the motor rpm is constant.
+On the other hand, Positive displacement pumps trap a fixed volume of fluid in their cavity and force it to discharge into the pump outlet.
 So, it is a constant volume device.
 Positive displacement comes in rotary, reciprocating, or diaphragm style.
-Centrifugal pumps are high capacity and relatively low-head pumps whereas positive displacement pumps are low capacity high-head pumps.
+Centrifugal pumps are high-capacity and relatively low-head pumps whereas positive displacement pumps are low-capacity high-head pumps.
 In the next paragraphs, we will discuss, other major differences between Centrifugal and Positive Displacement Pumps.

 Centrifugal vs Positive Displacement Pump: Fluid Handling

 With an increase in the fluid viscosity, the efficiency of the centrifugal pump decreases due to frictional losses.
 That’s why centrifugal pumps are not suitable for highly viscous fluids.
 Whereas, with an increase in viscosity, the efficiency of the positive displacement pump increases.